raviraa/browser-refresh/README.md

 Reloads browser from within the atom editor using keyboard shortcut `f5` or `cmd-shift-s`.
 Tested on **mac** and **linux**.

-On Mac OSX, Chrome and Chrome Canary reload works without stealing focus.
-Firefox and Safari will steal the focus though.
+On Mac OSX, Chrome and Chrome Canary can refresh without stealing focus (optional).
+Firefox and Safari will steal the focus.

 On Linux, you need to install `xdotool`. `sudo apt-get install xdotool` on ubuntu.